egonw/blog/_posts/2025-08-18-ai-technologies-in-academia.markdown

 These few lines contain for me more than 25 years of research and I know the complexities.
 Before I can co-sign this letter, I need to understand the details.
 There is no definition of 'AI' here and it mentiones the [EU AI Act](https://eur-lex.europa.eu/legal-content/NL/TXT/?uri=CELEX:32024R1689)
-(I guess, the least actually writes "Al" (with an `l` of letter) act, I notice now after I read the content in another font), but I have not read the EU AI Act yet (it is 144 pages of legal text).
+(I guess, the letter actually writes "Al" (with an `l` of letter) act, I notice now after I read the content in another font), but I have not read the EU AI Act yet (it is 144 pages of legal text).

 ## The legal context of the Open Letter